WE REMEMBER THE PAST

 The History of Stonewall

-Tuesday, June 28, 2017 will mark the 48th anniversary of the Stonewall Riots.
-The Stonewall Riots were a series of spontaneous, oft times violent, demonstrations by members of the gay community against a police raid that took place in early morning hours of June 28, 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
-They are widely considered to constitute the single most important event leading to the gay liberation movement and the modern fight for LGBTQIA rights in the United States.
+Thursday, June 28, 2018, will mark the 49th anniversary of the Stonewall Riots.
+The Stonewall Riots were a series of spontaneous, often times violent, demonstrations by members of the gay community against a police raid that took place in early morning hours of June 28, 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
+They are widely considered to constitute the single most important event leading to the gay liberation movement and the modern fight for LGBTQ rights in the United States.

 Gay Americans in the 1950’s and 1960’s faced an anti-homosexual legal system, which declared homosexual acts as criminal, and thereby homosexuals as criminals.
 Society as a whole viewed homosexuals as deviants, subject to discrimination and violence.
 The end of the 1960’s, however, was very contentious, with many social movements, the counterculture of the 1960’s, and antiwar demonstrations, changing the way American Society viewed itself.
 These influences, along with the liberal environment of Greenwich Village, served as catalysts for the Stonewall riots.